 Moonshot Astronaut Families: Update

-After a year of sabbatical research (and continuing!), my Moonshot Astronaut Families project has taken on a sharper focus – and a longer time frame (so much data and still to gather!).
-Here is an updated project overview.
-Over the next few months, I’ll post more about the themes and the process.
+After a year and a half of research, my Moonshot Astronaut Families project has taken on a sharper focus: the story of one cohort of astronaut families, particularly the wives, of NASA Astronaut Group 3, and a longer time frame (so much data and still more to gather).
+Below is an updated project overview.
+I’ll post more about the themes and process as I go along.
+(For my original overview, see: https://tracylscott.org/2022/11/04/moon-bound-in-the-60s/)

 Moonshot Astronaut Families: Introduction